hamza-hmaidi/Flask-Kerberos/README.md

-# check report.pdf for our guide
+# check report.pdf for our project guide